Biometric Backdoors: A Poisoning Attack Against Unsupervised Template Updating: Poisoning Countermeasures

 \myparagraph{Results} We report in Table~\ref{tab:countermeasure} the results for the poisoning detection for each of the considered factors.
 Each row reports the results for a specific factor, that is, all pairs in the update sequences of that factor are evaluated against the pairs in the poisoning sequences; the last \textit{all} row reports the result of using all the measurements together.
 We see that the detection performance in terms of EER lies around 6-7\% for most factors and models (VGG16 model performs better), with the exception of glasses, which create an increase in the EER up to 14\%.
 We find that glasses, in particular sunglasses, create a very predictable and consistent effect on the location of samples in feature space, leading to greater angular similarity of consecutive updates.
 This can be explained with sunglasses being less frequent in the training data compared to the other factors such as pose and age, that the network learns how to ignore during optimization.

-We test the transferability of such detection by checking whether the threshold found on a specific model can generalize to models with different dimensionality of feature space.
-The last two columns of Table~\ref{tab:countermeasure} show that this is the case and that the threshold fit on a specific model can be applied directly to different models.
-We can see that the obtained FAR and FRR on the target model closely resemble the EER obtained in the source model, shown in the first three columns (except for VGG16 where FRR is slightly higher).
+We test the transferability of the detection by applying the threshold learned on one model to different models.
+The last four columns of Table~\ref{tab:countermeasure} show that this is the case: the obtained FAR and FRR on the target model closely resemble the EER obtained in the source model, excluding VGG16 where FRR is slightly higher.

 We report in Figure~\ref{fig:countermeasure_rates} the IAR over the course of the poisoning with and without detection in place, setting the threshold at EER for all the considered update sequences.
-We find that >99\% of attacks are detected at the second injection attempt, when the IAR is still low for the attacker to authenticate consistently (<6\%).
+We find that $>$99\% of attacks are detected at the second injection attempt, when the IAR is still low for the attacker to authenticate consistently ($<$6\%).
 When consecutive poisoning samples are detected, the system removes the malicious samples from the template, resetting the baseline IAR.